Nayanika94/MERN_Stack_Project_TCG/README.md

 2. Display the card results to the user in the most user friendly way you can come up with.
 Feel free to be creative.
 All cards must display the following: The card's image(s), name, set name, number, and rarity.

 - Document design decisions in `DESIGN_EXPLANATION.md`

-# What counts?

-- All functional requirements must be satisfied
-- Clean, minimal, Production level code
-- General Javascript/ES6 knowledge
-- **Bonus**: Node endpoint tested using a framework of your choice
-- **Bonus**: Frontend pagination/sorting
-- **Bonus**: Design aesthetically pleasing and responsive in the browser
-- **Bonus**: Entire interface is styled using [Tailwindcss](https://tailwindcss.com) exclusively

-# Submission

-Once you're satisfied with what you've built.
-Invite _fated-x_ to your repo and email your recruiter to inform the dev team.

 # Getting started